LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ### Liveness Condition

 Active sidechains are required to prove their liveness to the mainchain at least once every 30 days.
 This is done by including a CCU on the mainchain.
 If a sidechain does not post a CCU within 30 days, the sidechain account is terminated.
 This rule guarantees that users do not send funds to inactive sidechains and that users who have tokens in a sidechain which stops communicating with the ecosystem can recover their tokens.
-The same rule applies to the mainchain account on a sidechain.
-At least once within 30 days, a mainchain CCU has to be included in the sidechain, otherwise, the mainchain account on the sidechain is terminated.

 ### Life Cycle of a Sidechain